tytydraco/yessleep/out/I_found_something_under_a_frozen_lake_that_was_only_visible_through_the_lens_of_a_video_camera_The_discovery_probably_saved_my_life.md

 I gave him the side eye as I thrust some scrambled eggs into my mouth.
 James saw my dismay and recalibrated.

-*“Look, Kaya, I know what you’ve recorded isn’t as cut and dry as developing code.
+*“Look, Kaya, I know what you found out there isn’t as cut and dry as developing code.
 But wasn’t that the point of taking a leave of absence?
 To give yourself some space out in the real world?
 Develop other passions?
 Self-realize?
 That job was making you miserable.
 It’s going to be there when you’re ready to go back, too.
 Just…I don’t know, enjoy the mystery?
 Stop looking at it like it’s a problem that needs to be fixed.
 This has no deadline, sweetheart.
 None that I'm aware of, at least.”*

 He chuckled again and my expression softened.
 I felt my cheeks flush from embarrassment.